Market Analysis · Updated

 Market Leaders

 The top four operators control approximately 28% of occupied floor area, with Shurgard and Safestore leading consolidation efforts through strategic acquisitions.
+This consolidation dynamic mirrors patterns we analyze in our European mortgage brokerage report, where scale economics similarly drive M&A.

 OperatorFacilitiesRevenueNOI MarginKey Moves